Topics Map > Canvas

-Engage - About UW-Madison Engage fees and appeals
+Engage - About UW-Madison Engage Fees and Appeals [UW-Madison]

 If a late eText/DLT adoption is approved (by the Course Coordinator, program, department, or school), the discounted costs for the selected materials will be charged to enrolled students' tuition and fee accounts shortly before the next available bill is generated.

-Students who do not wish to use and be charged for Engage materials should either enroll in a course section that is not making use of Engage, or follow the opt-out procedure.
+Students who do not wish to use and be charged for Engage materials may either opt-out or enroll in a course section that is not making use of Engage.

 A student that has opted out will see a waiver applied to their account in the amount of the Engage eText/DLT fee for that course.

-Refunds for students who drop from a class with an Engage fee will receive a refund consistent with the tuition and fee refund schedule.
+Refunds for students who drop from a class with an Engage fee will receive a refund consistent with the tuition and fee refund schedule, up to the 100% tuition refund deadline.

 Collected Engage fees are paid to the publisher partners immediately following each deadline in the refund schedule; thus, no fees for Engage materials can be refunded after the class’s refund deadline.